yuv2514/sugar-cosmetics-clone/README.md

 This project is licensed under the [MIT License](LICENSE).
 ```

-Make sure to replace placeholders like `your-username`, `your_mongodb_connection_string`, `your_jwt_secret_key`, and `your_stripe_secret_key` with actual details related to your project.
-Additionally, customize the technologies used, features, and installation instructions based on the specific implementation of your Sugar Cosmetics website clone.
+Make sure to replace `https://euphonious-gumption-d75783.netlify.app/index.html` with the actual URL where your Sugar Cosmetics website clone is hosted on Netlify.